 How has your business changed this year?
 Looking at 2020, it might be easier to determine what hasn’t changed.
 We’ve reimagined nearly every aspect of how we live and work.
 And somehow, we’ve managed to achieve a sense of “business as usual” throughout it all.

-As part of our upcoming Business Spender Sentiment Survey, we asked how COVID-19 has impacted business spending.
+As part of our Business Spender Sentiment Survey, we asked how COVID-19 has impacted business spending.
 Nearly 500 respondents reported shifts in spend over the past six months, compared to typical pre-COVID patterns.
 What we found reveals varying responses to the pandemic, with a general reduction in expenses.

 - The most significant change is a reduction in business travel.
 Not surprisingly, social distancing efforts have significantly lessened travel expenses for many companies.
 We heard from 55% of respondents that the past six months have involved less spend in this area than in a typical year.
 This accounted for the largest reported change.